avble/00_prj_vr_docs/docs/source/configuration/Fibaro.rst

    * - Alarm Type
      - Description
    * - Alarm Water
-     - Send an ALARM WATER command when the flooding has been detected
+     - Send an ALARM when the flooding has been detected
    * - BASIC SET
-     - Send a Basic Set command when the flooding has been detected
+     - The associated devices are triggered ON when the flooding has been detected